boninom-marce/amphibian-birdnet-workflow/protocols/04_validation.md

 >
 ## ⚠️ Caution: Interpretation of Evaluation Metrics

 The BirdNET-Analyzer evaluation tool computes metrics exclusively from the information present in the **Gold Standard** and **Prediction** tables.
-Consequently, audio files containing neither expert annotations nor BirdNET detections may be excluded from the evaluated dataset.
+Consequently, **audio files containing neither expert annotations nor BirdNET detections may be excluded from the evaluated dataset**.

 This means that recordings representing true absences (i.e., files with no biological activity and no false positives) may not contribute to the calculation of evaluation metrics.
 As a result: